mnorin/ba.sh/README.md

 If you decide to use short placeholders, then at least include "." in the end in both parts of string substitution.

-### 2. Organise constructors into library files
+### 2. Organize constructors into library files

 Instead of creating one constructor per class, add them all in one file, call it something like "mylib.h", and then source it in the application script like this:
 ```bash
 . mylib.h
 ```
-It will make all you classes available all at once, but it obviously won't add any class code into current shell environment, it will only happen when object is instantiated.
+It will make all your classes available all at once, but it obviously won't add any class code into current shell environment, it will only happen when objects are instantiated.

 ### 3. If you don't need data validation in setters and defaults in getters, use simplified property generation